openvinotoolkit/openvino_contrib/modules/cuda_plugin/README.md

 ```
 9. Build plugin

-    First of all build OpenVINO™ on tag _2021.3_ according the instruction [How to build](https://github.com/openvinotoolkit/openvino/wiki#how-to-build)
+    First of all, switch OpenVINO™ to tag _2021.4_ and then build it according the instruction [How to build](https://github.com/openvinotoolkit/openvino/wiki#how-to-build)

     Then build CUDA Plugin with one of 2 options:
 - Using `build.sh`

-  First of all switch OpenVINO™ on tag _2021.3_

-  Then setup the following environment variables:
+  Setup the following environment variables:
   ```bash
   export OPENVINO_HOME=<OpenVINO source directory>
   export OPENVINO_CONTRIB=<OpenVINOContrib packages source directory>